Generalised Anxiety Disorder (GAD) can be a long-term condition.

 - in men, difficulty obtaining or maintaining an erection

-These side effects should improve over time but some side effects can persist.
+These side effects should improve after 2 weeks, but some side effects can persist.

-If your medication isn't helping after about two months of treatment, talk to your GP.
+If your medicine is not helping after about 2 months of treatment, talk to your GP.

 Serotonin and noradrenaline reuptake inhibitors (SNRIs)

 Serotonin and noradrenaline reuptake inhibitors (SNRIs) are another type of antidepressant.
 They increase the amount of serotonin and noradrenaline in your brain.
 SNRIs can also increase your blood pressure.